OlegKunitsyn/cobolget/README.md

 Lockfile modules-lock.json updated
 ```

-The tool resolves direct and inherited dependencies in the `Manifest` and creates the `Lock-file` which contains exact versions of the packages.
+The tool resolves direct and inherited dependencies in the `Manifest` and creates the `Lockfile` which contains exact versions of the packages.
 Keeping `modules-lock.json` under a version control is important to re-install the same dependencies in other environments, e.g. Continuous Integration.

 Let's install the dependencies: